 - High level verbal and written English proficiency.

 Full-time from 1 July 2019 (Research Term C).

 This scholarship is open to domestic applicants only.
 Please visit the ACU Research website and follow the instructions to submit your application.

 Please ensure you clearly state that you wish to apply for the Research scholarship: Transgender Australians: The History of an Identity in the scholarship section on the application form.

 Applicants must also include:

-- A cover letter of no more than three pages outlining your interest in the scholarship, and providing evidence of how you meet the scholarship-specific criteria listed above.
+- A cover letter of no more than three pages outlining their interest in the specific topic area, and providing evidence of how they meet the scholarship-specific criteria listed above.

 Applications should be sent direct via post or via email to: